wileng/webcrawler/README.txt

 Created by William Eng

-The contents of this folder are for Professor Robert Dimpsey's CSS 490 Cloud computing class, for Winter of 2019.
-It contains this README.txt file, WebCrawler.java, WebCrawler.class, main.java main.class, and a build.sh file.

 In order to properly run, please do the following:

 	0) This program was developed in Linux.
 While it may work in other environments, it has